 Change of vehicle ownership

-This page tells you how to change a vehicles ownership details on a Vehicle Registration Certificate (VRC, also known as the logbook).
+This page tells you how to change a vehicles ownership detail on a Vehicle Registration Certificate (VRC, also known as the logbook).

 If you sell a vehicle privately